Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson9.md

 ```

 - To include this contract, we simply use the import `"./SimpleStorage.sol"` statement at the top of our file.
 Instead, if the project is not stored locally, we can use imports from Github.

+## Direct Imports from GitHub
+- Smart Contracts ``hosted on GitHub`` can be imported directly into your project.
+For instance, consider the `AggregatorV3Interface` contract from Chainlink, which is located in Chainlink's GitHub repository and not in our project's directory.